14350 W 151st Street

 This exemption freezes the assessment on your property if your total household income is $55,000 or less for 2017, payable in 2018.
 The income eligibility has increased to $65,000 for 2018, payable in 2019.
-Our office will have new forms from county by early April that reflect this change.
+The new form is now on this website under forms and documents.
 This exemption may be claimed in addition to those described above.
-This exemption does not freeze your tax rate; you need to understand that the actual taxes which you pay may continue to increase based upon the amounts levied by the taxing bodies where you reside (school, park, village or city, township, etc.).
+This exemption freezes your assessment but does not freeze your tax rate; you need to understand that the actual taxes which you pay may continue to increase based upon the amounts levied by the taxing bodies where you reside (school, park, village or city, township, etc.).
 The filing deadlines for this exemption is July 1 of each year.
 To receive this exemption you must:

 • Have fulfilled a property residency requirement as explained on the application form.

 • Have a maximum household income of $65,000.
 This household income includes that of all persons using the property as their principal dwelling place on January 1 of the tax year.